airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 - Find the name of the database container in the logs (e.g. by searching `Executing`).
 - Connect to the container by running `docker exec -it <container-name> bash` in the commandline.
 - Connect to the database inside the container (e.g. `mysql -u root` for mysql).
+- Test the generated dbt operations directly in the database.

 ## Standard Destination Tests